joachimnoreh/immersionday2021/LAB2_VPCAdv/LAB2_VPCAdv.md

-## 5. Bonus track - Do it with a transit Gateway
+## 5. Bonus track - Do it with an AWS Transit Gateway